Best Essential Oils for Nasal Polyps

 You will need pure tea tree oil and a clean cotton wool or cotton bud.
 Make two cotton rolls out of the cotton wool or simply soak the cotton bud.
 I will be using a cotton bud in my explanation, although the procedure is the same.
 Soak the cotton bud in the tea tree essential oil.
 Apply the oil directly onto the polyps using the cotton bud that you have soaked in the tree tea oil.
 In cases where the polyp lies deeper inside the nose, apply two drops of tea tree oil in each nose.
 Take some deep breaths.
 You will experience mild irritations, which is a sign that the tea tree oil is working on the polyps.
 Repeat this procedure twice daily.

 Through regular use, the polyps will gradually shrink and disappear or fall off.
-As opposed to use of conventional sprays, which cause temporal relief and soon the polyps reoccur, tea tree essential oil completely eradicates polyps and there will be no cases of recurrence.
+As opposed to using of conventional sprays, which cause temporal relief and soon the polyps reoccur, tea tree essential oil completely eradicates polyps and there will be no cases of recurrence.

 Tea Tree and Carrier Oil